alexdelorenzo/grub2systemd/README.md

-# grub2systemd
+# Convert your [GRUB2](https://www.gnu.org/software/grub/manual/grub/grub.html) config to [systemd-boot](https://wiki.archlinux.org/title/systemd-boot)

-Convert your `grub.cfg` bootloader entries into `systemd-boot` loaders.
+Convert your GRUB `grub.cfg` bootloader entries to `systemd-boot` loaders.

 `GRUB_FILE` is usually located in `/boot/grub` and your `ESP_PATH` is usually `/boot` or `/boot/efi`.